 - You can also go through mental practice as you’re lying in bed trying to fall asleep.
 This is especially helpful if you tend to take a long time to fall asleep.
 However, if you see that doing this ends up making it harder for your to fall asleep, you should probably avoid it.

 A review paper showed that experienced people tend to benefit more from mentally-practicing their skills, in comparison with novices, and that this effect is more notable when it comes to practicing physical tasks.
 The researchers suggest that this occurs because novices are often not familiar enough with the task that they want to practice in order to construct an accurate mental representation of it, an idea supported in other papers on the topic.

 This doesn’t mean that you shouldn’t try using mental practice as a beginner, but it does mean that you should be wary and make sure that you’re familiar enough with the skill you’re visualizing in order to practice it effectively.
 Most importantly, make sure that you’re going through the correct motions in your head, in order to avoid instilling bad habits, just as you would with physical practice.

 In addition, if you’re a beginner and you find that mental practice isn’t helping you, this could be the reason why.
 If you suspect that this is the issue, consider waiting with mental practice for a while, and coming back to it when you’re more experienced.

 - Mental practice, or going through the motions of a certain action in your head, can help you improve in various skills.

-- You can use mental practice to complement your main training, or as a substitute when you can’t perform the full movements (if you are injured, for example).
+- You can use mental practice to complement your main training, or as a substitute when you can’t perform the full movements (for example, if you are injured).

 - In general, the more experienced you are, the more you will benefit from using this technique, as novices sometimes struggle to mentally-practice actions that they are not familiar enough with.